e-j-w/SpecFitter/README.md

 ### Peak fitting

 * Fit multiple Gaussian peak shapes on quadratic background (iterative least-squares fitter).
 * Relative peak widths may be fixed (recommended for gamma-ray spectroscopy) or allowed to freely vary.
+* Weight by the data (taking background subtraction into account) or by the fit function.
+Or don't weight the fit at all.

 ## Getting started